FelipeHCS0055/Color-darker-obsidian-snippets/README.md

 - Toggle the switch next to each snippet you want to use to make them available.
 <br>

-If you still facing problems trying to enable css snippets in Obsidian, check this video I found in the web:
+If you still facing problems trying to enable css snippets in Obsidian, check [this video](https://www.youtube.com/watch?v=xzkSn0wQ1Pk) I found in the web (or click the image above):

 <div align="center">
       <a href="https://youtu.be/xzkSn0wQ1Pk?si=Q2ED_n3K1FZNWtua">